For the thrill of it

 An intoxicating mix of cars, stars and motorsport royalty come together over four superb days for the Festival of Speed.
 The largest event of its kind in the world, the Festival gathers together the planet’s rarest and most glamorous cars.

 In the summer of 1936, Freddie March - the 9th Duke of Richmond - hosted a private hillclimb for the Lancia Car Club in the grounds of Goodwood House.
 In 1993, his grandson, the present Earl of March hosted his own Hillclimb and created the Festival of Speed.
-It all kicks off with Press & Preview Day on Thursday for the latest road cars, while the rest of the weekend sees heritage cars taking on the 1.16 mile Hillclimb, which challenges the world's greatest drivers and riders, including today's Formula 1 and Moto GP stars.
-Read more
+With road-racing fans coming from all over the country, the weekend sees an array of Formula 1, supercars, bikes and heritage cars taking on the 1.16 mile Hillclimb, which challenges the world's greatest drivers and riders, including today's Formula 1 and Moto GP stars.